djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 ### Why calculate residuals?

-A trend can make distant locations appear spatially dependent even when the residual process has little spatial dependence.
+A trend can make distant locations appear spatially dependent even when little dependence remains after the trend is removed.

 Consider three observations along a straight line: